AhmedShehatah/ContactBook/README.md

 - Third party and miscellaneous libraries.
 ...Retrofit - A simple library that is used for network transaction.
 ...Glide For image loading.
-- Kotlin Coroutines For managing background threads with simplified code and reducing needs for callbacks.